processity/dreamhouse-audicity/TUTORIAL.md

 Read on for a short description of each of these followed by guidance on where to find installation instructions for each.
 But if you are already familiar with developing on the Salesforce platform then feel free to [jump ahead](#installation-and-setup) into getting your org and the Dreamhouse sample application setup.

+### Prerequisites

+A Salesforce developer, or a very experience Salesforce administrator should be able to complete this tutorial.
+The skills that this tutorial expects are:

+-   Git
+-   Visual Studio Code
+-   Apex
+-   The Salesforce CLI

 ### Salesforce CLI

 The Salesforce CLI is the command line tool for interacting with Salesforce environments, also known as orgs.
-You will use this to deploy the Dreamhouse app functionality to your org.
+You will use this to deploy the Dreamhouse and Audicity apps to your org.

 ### Visual Studio Code

 Visual Studio Code (or VS Code) is Microsoft’s free and open source code editor, which is Salesforce’s supported code editor for developing on the Salesforce platform.
 While other IDEs exist for working with the Salesforce platform, this tutorial relies on VS Code.

+> _**Note:** Salesforce Code Builder uses a hosted version of VS Code.
+While there is no reason this tutorial shouldn't work with Code Builder, it hasn't been tested with it.
+Additional steps may be required if you want to attempt this with Code Builder._

 ### Salesforce Extension Pack for VS Code

 The Salesforce Extension Pack connects VS Code to your Salesforce orgs.
 The extension pack includes commands available through the command palette and context menus.
 There are also features like the org browser, test running and Einstein for Developers.

-**\*NOTE:** Audacity requires some code be added to your org.
+> _**NOTE:** Audacity requires some code be added to your org.
 This identifies when a transaction is starting and stopping.
-It also ensures asynchronous code can be attributed to an originating transaction.\*
+It also ensures asynchronous code can be attributed to an originating transaction._

 ### A Salesforce Org

-While Audicity can be run in any org, the Dreamhouse app is designed to be a learning tool and not for production use.
-For the purposes of this tutorial we recommend only using either a developer edition Salesforce org, or a scratch org.
+While this tutorial could work in any org, the Dreamhouse app is designed to be a learning tool and not for production use.
+For the purposes of this tutorial we recommend only using either a developer edition Salesforce org or a scratch org.
 If you’re unfamiliar with either of these, using a developer edition org is the faster and easier way to get started.

 ### The Dreamhouse Sample Application